Low End Mac Reader Specials

 The OS X version was the fastest in the speed tests at under a second to load the app and Google.
 This will be my new "tryout" browser, to give it a good run.

 Rating: Speed 10/10.
 Stability: 8/10.
 Compatibility: 9/10 Features: 8/10.
 Overall 8/10.
-(3 LEMs on our scale of 0-4)
+(3 LEMs)

 Radon 1.50 2 and a half out of 4

-Time To Load Application & Homepage: 1.8 seconds
+Time to Load Application & Homepage: 1.8 seconds

 A new boy in the Mac browser world, Radon is a lightweight browser.
-It is still early days but it looks very promising.
+It is still early days, but it looks very promising.

-It is a very fast browser even on older machines, there are some speed improvements in the newest version.
+It is a very fast browser even on older machines, and there are some speed improvements in the newest version.
 It has no fancy add-ons, but it also lacks essentials such as bookmarks and tabs.
 I think this is deliberate to keep the speed up.

 Results: Speed 10/10.
 Stability: 9/10.
 Compatibility: 8/10 Features: 3/10.
 Overall 7/10.
-(2-1/2 LEMs on our scale of 0-4)
+(2-1/2 LEMs)

 Mozilla Browsers